demisto/content-docs/docs/contributing/contributing.md

 ---

 This article describes the contribution process for Cortex XSOAR content.
-Contributing allows clients / partners who made custom content, enhancements to existing content, and bug fixes, to share them with the community by making them publicly available in [Marketplace](/marketplace).
+Contributing allows clients / partners who made custom content, enhancements to existing content, and bug fixes, to share them with the community by making them publicly available in the [Cortex XSOAR Marketplace](https://cortex.marketplace.pan.dev/marketplace/).
-Content can be either partner or community supported, and can be either [free or paid](../partners/premium-packs#pricing).
+Content can be XSOAR, partner, or community supported, and can be either [free or paid](../partners/premium-packs#pricing).

 All content (except for paid content packs) is open source, and is hosted on the [Cortex XSOAR Content GitHub Repository](https://github.com/demisto/content), licensed under the [MIT license](https://github.com/demisto/content/blob/master/LICENSE).